 New Year’s Eve begins and ends with reflective writing, where I consider my writing journey over the past year.
 Often memories and stray thoughts come forward.
 I may sit with this image or that thought and ask myself some questions as basic as what happened and how I feel about it now to whether I attach any meaning to it now.
 Sometimes my reflection might lead to a change in goals or avenues I might pursue.
-Essentially, I type the year out on paper or in a file as a freewriting exercise.
+Essentially, I take up the pen and write the year out on paper as a freewriting exercise.

 Do I sit at the computer all day and all night long?
 No. I tend to leave the file open and often get up and do other things and return when a thought or memory prompts me.
 The exercise is meant to help me gain clarity about the year passing and prepare me for the next writing stage in the new year.